The Psychological Side of Addiction

 Sally Satel also coauthored a study in the Frontiers of Psychiatry journal entitled “Addiction and the Brain-Disease Fallacy,” where she wrote that the theory of addiction being a disease of the brain “over-medicalizes” addiction (while still granting that there is a “legitimate place” for treating addiction with medication) and ignores “the dimension of choice in addiction.”
 The limitation of the brain-disease model is shown when patients are able to get clean but still struggle to thrive in their newly abstinent lives.
 Logically, if addiction was purely a disease of the brain (the conventional wisdom of the past few decades), choice shouldn’t be an issue; but, Satel wrote in the journal, “addicts can choose to recover,” a statement that might have been considered heretical by many addiction researchers just a few years ago.38

 Indeed, The Guardian writes that the idea of addiction being a disease is “entrenched” in popular culture, the media, the justice system, and even within the scientific, medical and treatment communities.
-But while victims of substance abuse respond positively to counseling and therapy, a change of environment, mindfulness therapy, and emotional growth, the sufferers of cancer, malaria, diabetes, and pneumonia (to name some other diseases) will benefit only marginally from such measures.
+But while people with addictions respond positively to counseling and therapy, a change of environment, mindfulness therapy, and emotional growth, the sufferers of cancer, malaria, diabetes, and pneumonia (to name some other diseases) will benefit only marginally from such measures.

 Hence, says The Guardian, it is wrong to call addiction a disease; neither is it a result of individual flaws.
 It is, instead, “a consequence of social ills,” such as emotional stress, environmental pressure, and unhealthy lifestyle.
 Choices are part of this equation, but they are choices made in adversity and poor mental health.
 Those are what needs to be addressed, not the illusion that addiction is a disease and needs to be treated the same way other diseases are.
 The Guardian writes that the disease model has helped our understanding of addiction, but it has run its course; addiction is a complex and vast condition, and the disease label simplifies it to the point of inaccuracy.39